Ground sample distance

-In remote sensing, ground sample distance (GSD) in a digital photo (such as an orthophoto) of the ground from air or space is the distance between pixel centers measured on the ground.
+In remote sensing, ground sample distance (GSD) in a digital photo of the ground from air or space is the distance between pixel centers measured on the ground.
 For example, in an image with a one-meter GSD, adjacent pixels image locations are 1 meter apart on the ground.
 GSD is a measure of one limitation to spatial resolution or image resolution, that is, the limitation due to sampling.

-GSD is also referred to as ground-projected sample interval (GSI) or ground-projected instantaneous field of view (GIFOV).
+GSD is also referred to as ground-projected sample interval (GSI) and is related to the ground-projected instantaneous field of view (GIFOV).

+Formulas

+The GSD can be calculated using the geometry of the imaging setup.

+General case (oblique or slant view)

+In the general case where the sensor may be imaging the ground at an oblique angle (i.e., not looking directly down), the GSD is given by: